odensc/yatpack/README.md

 You'll want:

--   a Jetson Nano developer kit (any revision)
+-   a Jetson Nano 2GB developer kit
 -   a UVC capture card compatible with Linux/V4L2, capable of at least 1080p30 uncompressed @ YUV 4:2:2
     -   I'm currently using a Cam Link 4K, but other cards should work if you can change the GStreamer pipeline accordingly.
 -   a camera!
 With HDMI output for the capture card.
--   a high quality USB power bank that supports 5v @ 2.4A
+-   a high quality USB-C power bank that supports 5v @ 3A
     -   I'm currently using [this one](https://smile.amazon.com/gp/product/B082PGS78L).
 You should look at the spec sheet / manual to confirm max current.
+-   USB-C cable
 -   USB WiFi adapter, or cable for phone to USB tether
--   Micro-USB cable (ideally as thick and short as possible to prevent voltage drop)
 -   MicroSD card with Jetson image flashed, at least 32GB

 ### Software